MayankGupta-dev08/LearningJava/src/main/java/dev/mayankg/ds_algo_patterns/techniques/MasterPatterns.md

 ## 15. Dynamic Programming Patterns

 - **Description of the pattern:**
-  - Useful: For problems with overlapping subproblems and optimal substructure.
+  - Useful: For problems with overlapping subproblems and optimal substructure.l̥
   - Dynamic Programming (DP) involves breaking down problems into smaller subproblems and solving them using a bottom-up or top-down approach.
   - DP itself has multiple sub-patterns.
-Some of the most important ones are:
+[Some of the most important ones are](https://blog.algomaster.io/p/20-patterns-to-master-dynamic-programming):
     - Fibonacci Numbers
     - 0/1 Knapsack
     - Longest Common Subsequence (LCS)